SchulerSimon/windbag/README.md

 ```

 ### concepts `{type}`
-`{name}` means that we want to reuse the concept of name.
-This should evaluate into exactly one sentence/subsentence that contains name
+`{weather}` means that we want to reuse the concept of weather.
+This should evaluate into exactly one sentence/subsentence that contains weather
 ```
 __weather = [hot|cold|mild|sunny|cloudy|freezing]

 today is a {weather} day
 -> today is a [hot|cold|mild|sunny|cloudy|freezing] day
 ```
-concepts follow the same syntax as presented above.
+They start with two underscores.
+They also allow the syntax of optionals and choices.

 ## requirements of the parser